Easy Paper Helicopter STEM Activity for Kids [Free Printable Template]

 Final Thoughts on the Paper Helicopter Experiment

 The paper helicopter is an easy and fun activity that you can do with minimal supplies.
-It’s a fun way to spend a rainy day inside, but you can also take it outdoors and see how the paper helicopter flies when there is wind!
+It’s a fun way to spend a rainy day inside, but you can also take it outdoors to see how the paper helicopter flies in the wind!

 I will warn you, my kids loved flying the paper helicopters so much that we must have done it over 20 times.
 That’s a lot of stairs to climb!
 So you’re welcome for your cardio workout for the day.